ECC (Emergency and Critcal Care Service)

 24 hour Emergency Service – PH: 9351 3437

-Appointments and referrals are not required for SAVES.
+Appointments and referrals are not required for ECC.
 A phone call in advance can help us to be ready to assist you the moment you arrive with your pet.
 In addition, if you are uncertain if your pet needs to be seen right away, a phone call will allow us to evaluate the situation and give you the best possible recommendation.

 Upon arrival, please make your way to the main entrance of our hospital and ring the bell.
 The car park and entrance are well lit.
 Doors are locked for security purposes after hours.

 All pets with be triaged by our experienced nursing staff upon arrival.

 Pets will be seen based on the severity of their condition and not the time of presentation.

 An emergency veterinarian and a senior veterinary student will examine your pet.
 Following examination, the veterinarian will determine what problems need to be addressed, and will recommend necessary treatments and diagnostics to help your pet.

 If your pet is stable, it may be treated and sent home.
 If you pet is determined to require hospitalization, then you will be provided with a full estimate of costs associated with the recommended course of action.

 Pets will be referred back to the family veterinarian the following morning if stable.

 If you do not have a family veterinarian or if after discussion with your veterinarian it is determined that your pet requires continued treatment from specialists, then hospitalization at the University may continue until your pet is either stable enough to transfer or be discharged home.